martinkearn/Content/Blogs/Integration testing Logic Apps.md

 In order to support both scenarios, we trigger the Logic App using Pester's `BeforeAll` section (in context of the "Trigger the logic app" context) using a simple `Invoke-WebRequest`.
 We then look for the presence of the `location` header which will indicate whether to expect a `202` or `200` response.

-In the case of a `202` response, we can use one of the utility functions called `Wait-ForLogicAppToComplete` which basically keeps polling the status URI provided in the `location` header looking for a `200` response and returning it when it is found.
+In the case of a `202` response, we can use one of the utility functions in [Utilities.ps1](https://github.com/martinkearn/Pester-LogicApp/blob/main/PS/Utilities.ps1) called `Wait-ForLogicAppToComplete` which basically keeps polling the status URI provided in the `location` header looking for a `200` response and returning it when it is found.

 This is the code for the `Wait-ForLogicAppToComplete` utility function: